gojical/hitchhikers-guide-to-sqlalchemy/basic_relationships.md

     description = Column(String(50), unique=True)
     person_id = Column(Integer, ForeignKey('person.id'))

-# create a sqlite database in memory and make the sql queries verbose
+# create a sqlite database in memory, removed echo for a cleaner output
 engine = create_engine('sqlite:///:memory:')

 # create all of the tables